 Other investigating agencies police departments in Garland, Mesquite, Denison, Sherman and Sulphur Springs and the Collin County Sheriff’s Office.

 Gang charges often entail long periods behind bars in Texas.
-If you have been charged with an offense of this nature, contact our Tarrant County criminal defense team today.
+If you have been charged with an offense of this nature, contact our Dallas County criminal defense team today.

 Similar Posts by The Author: